 It was every young speaker’s worst nightmare, especially one who viewed himself as a funny motivational speaker.
 I was giving my first public speech, opening with the obligatory extraneous joke.
 I’ll never forget delivering the punchline, and hearing that spontaneous burst of… silence.
 Not a chuckle could be heard.
 Even two teenagers in the back row who had been giggling throughout the meeting at their own private conversation stopped laughing!
 Everyone stared, some having no clue that I had even attempted to make them laugh, others quietly empathizing with my embarrassing plight.
 I later realized that my joke had bombed terribly, not because it was a bad joke (it’s actually a great one), but because I had unknowingly violated the first law of humor.

-I had told that story as though I was not certain that it was particularly humorous, in order that I might somehow save face if the story fell flat.
+I had told that story as though I was uncertain whether it was really funny or not.
+I did so in order that I might somehow save face if the story fell flat.
 I, like all unseasoned speakers, reasoned unconsciously that if the audience didn’t think my story was funny, they would at least credit me with the good sense to know that it wasn’t funny.
 It seemed reasonable that I could limit the damage to my ego in this way.
 After all, it is certainly better to be considered merely humorless, than humorless and dumb, as well.
 Regrettably, this tactic never works.
 When a story is told with reservation, those in the audience don’t laugh.
 On the contrary, they wonder why the speaker bothered to tell the story in the first place.
 The sharks can smell the speaker’s fear a mile away, and they perceive him or her as under-confident and timid, as well as humorless and not-too-bright.
 For this reason, the law of abandonment is crucial.
 It is the most potent weapon in the speaker’s arsenal, a Patriot Missile guaranteed to intercept his or her next bomb.

 The law of abandonment can be compared to deliberately climbing out on a limb with the intention of sawing it off.
 When telling a joke, you must commit yourself to it with reckless abandon, never entertaining a thought that the joke might fail to evoke hysterical laughter.
 If the audience thinks you’re not absolutely sure your story will make everyone laugh, they probably won’t even crack a smile, for two reasons.

 The second reason people fail to laugh when the law of abandonment is violated is this: most people are fundamentally polite, and will be reticent to laugh at your story for fear of hurting your feelings.
-You see, if the audience is not certain that you believe your story is funny, they won’t laugh – just in case the story is intended as a serious one.
+You see, if the audience is not certain that you believe your story is funny, they won’t laugh – just in case the story might be intended as a serious one.
 For example, if you were to tell an audience in deadpan fashion that you fell down the steps in front of your house, people would have no way of knowing whether to laugh at your clumsiness or empathize with your pain.
 The audience fears that if they burst out laughing, you might well follow with a sentence like: “I broke my arm in three places and lost my career as a concert pianist.”
-The audience has to be certain that you’re trying to tell a funny story or, in fear that you might intend it as a serious one, they will choose the safe bet: quiet empathy and compassion.
+The audience has to be certain that you’re trying to tell a funny story or, in fear that you might intend it as a serious one, they will choose the safe bet: waiting silently until they know for sure.

 So how do you communicate to your audience that your story is intended to evoke laughter instead of sympathy?
 One way would be to use the standard old line, “A funny thing happened to me the other day …, or I heard a great joke last week ….”
 However, this is an amateurish and unnecessary approach.
 A funny motivational speaker uses a more professional approach.